tosin2013/alert-manager-to-service-now/README.md

 ## Overview
-AlertManager configuration to send alerts to a webhook endpoint Flask application that receives alerts and creates ServiceNow incidents Kubernetes manifests to deploy the application on OpenShift Custom Prometheus alert rules definitions
+This is a simple Flask application that receives alerts from an alert manager, and creates corresponding incidents in ServiceNow.

 ![20230927100134](https://i.imgur.com/N3F58Tb.png)

 ![20230927145958](https://i.imgur.com/hgHhTx5.png)

 ## Workflow
-Prometheus evaluates custom alert rules and sends firing alerts to AlertManager AlertManager routes the alerts to the webhook endpoint exposed by the Flask app The Flask app parses the alert data and calls the ServiceNow API to create an incident New incidents are created in ServiceNow for each alert
+* Prometheus evaluates alert rules and sends firing alerts to AlertManager
+* AlertManager routes the alerts to the webhook endpoint exposed by the Flask app
+* The Flask app parses the alert data and calls the ServiceNow API to create an incident
+* New incidents are created in ServiceNow for each alert

 ## Deployment
 ```